-The competence report should not contain information or opinions concerning either your client's mental condition at the time of the alleged crime or any statements made by your client regarding the alleged crime or any other crime.
+The competency report should not contain information or opinions concerning either your client's mental condition at the time of the alleged crime or any statements made by your client regarding the alleged crime or any other crime.
 An expert's report may not state the expert's opinion on the defendant's sanity at the time of the alleged offense, if in the opinion of the expert the defendant is incompetent to proceed.
 Tex.
 Code Crim.
-Proc.
-Ann. arts.
+Proc. arts.
 46B.025(c), 46C.103(b).
+This means that if the expert feels the defendant is competent, they may state a conclusion about your client's sanity at the time of the offense.
 Even if the expert determines that your client is competent to proceed, issues concerning insanity or culpability at the time of the offense should be included in a separate report and not in the competence report.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.103(a).
 You should seek to ensure that the competence report does not include any offense-related information or express the opinion of the examiner on any questions requiring a conclusion of law or a moral or social value judgment properly reserved to the trier of fact.